- Jan 23, 2020

 We’ve already discussed how hyper-personalization boosts customer satisfaction, but in 2021 tailoring content to the individual will become even more of a necessity.
 That’s because there is an enormous demand for highly personal brand interactions, and it goes far beyond just knowing a customer’s name.
 Today’s most competitive brands — like Amazon — are using big data and machine learning to analyze consumer behavior and provide only the most relevant content and product offerings to their consumers.

 An effective hyper-personalization strategy, however, requires personal data from consumers.
 This comes at a time when consumer data privacy regulations are becoming more stringent, and the compliance risks of collecting data continue to grow.
 Brands will need a way to safely collect and store customer data that they can later leverage to tailor content to the individual and to formulate new marketing campaigns.
+They will also need to keep up with the latest personalization trends so that they know how to adapt.

 4. Valuable content